google/applied-machine-learning-intensive/v2/xx_misc/regular_expressions/slides.md

 `Goalss` | Does Not Match

 <!--
 There are sometimes cases where you want to match for zero or one character.
 A common example is depicted in this slide where we are looking for the singular or plural version of a word.
-Of course, this doesn't work for all English words, but works for specific cases that you might encounter.
+Of course, this doesn't work for all English words, but it works for specific cases that you might encounter.
 -->

 ---